JocaPC/AzureDataStudio-QPI/README.md

 [Query Performance Insights  library](https://github.com/JocaPC/qpi) is a collection of useful scripts that enable you find what is happening with your SQL Server 2016+ or Azure SQL Database (Single or Managed Instance).
 This is a set of helper views, functions, and procedures that wrap Query Store and Dynamic Management Objects.

-Query Performance Insights Azure Data Studio extension is a user interface that enables you to easily install [Query Performance Insights  library](https://github.com/JocaPC/qpi) in your database and see the most usefull reports without need to write SQL queries.
+Query Performance Insights Azure Data Studio extension is a user interface that enables you to easily install [Query Performance Insights  library](https://github.com/JocaPC/qpi) in your database and see the most useful reports without need to write SQL queries.

-## Instalation
+## Installation

-Find **Query Performance Insights** extension in Azure Data studio and install the lates available version.
+Find **Query Performance Insights** extension in Azure Data studio and install the latest available version.

 ## Install QPI scripts in your database

-Database that you analyze must have [Query Performance Insights scripts](https://github.com/JocaPC/qpi) addes to your database.
+Database that you analyze must have [Query Performance Insights scripts](https://github.com/JocaPC/qpi) adds to your database.

 If you are using Azure SQL Managed Instance or SQL server 2019+, you can install the [Query Performance Insights scripts](https://github.com/JocaPC/qpi) directly using the extension.
 Find the database that you want to analyze in connections and use **QPI: Install latest QPI scripts** option.
 Run the query that is opened to add QPI objects.